TheOtherLonestar/FrakslchatPIRCBOT_git/README.md

  pircbot.jar can be downloaded at. http://www.jibble.org/pircbot.php

+ The app also uses the processing.sound library.
+In the menu Sketch/import library/ Add Library Search for sound under Filter search for "Sound" click on the Sound Library and press Install.

  TO MAKE IT WORK WITH YOUR CHANNEL AND BOT.
  Go into the config tab/file and change the botname, oauth, and channel name to your bot's and channel's info.
  get your oauth here https://twitchapps.com/tmi/